al6x/micon/readme.md

 Code in examples/basics.rb

-## Advanced example: let's build the Ultima - an Ultimate Web Framework
+## Advanced example: let's build Web Framework

 This example is more complicated and requires about 3-7 minutes.